What Is the Difference Between Cryptocurrencies, Tokens, Coins and Altcoins?

 The release of Bitcoin in 2009 introduced a completely new vocabulary of words, phrases, and terminology within the investment community.
 Quite often, these words and phrases are taken out of context as people are unfamiliar with the appropriate meaning.
-So, what’s the difference between cryptocurrencies, tokens, coins, and altcoins?
+So, what's the difference between cryptocurrencies, tokens, coins, and altcoins?
+And what is the difference between different cryptocurrencies, such as Bitcoin and Ethereum?

 In order to gain a better understanding of these new words, let’s review a few of the more popular terms from the crypto universe.

-Cryptocurrencies, Tokens, Coins, and Altcoins
+The Difference Between Cryptocurrencies, Tokens, Coins, and Altcoins

 A good place to begin is with “cryptocurrency”.
 Many people have a difficult time understanding the proper meaning of cryptocurrency because the underlying technology is based on computer language and other forms of technical jargon.
 Consequently, people tend to avoid topics that are technological in nature.